bazelbuild/intellij/README.md

 ## Installation

-You can find our plugin in the Jetbrains plugin repository by going to `Settings -> Browse Repositories`, and searching for `Bazel`.
+1. You can find our plugin in the Jetbrains plugin repository by going to `Settings -> Browse Repositories`, and searching for `Bazel`.
+2. Optional: Choose the right Bazel binary by going to `Settings -> Other Settings -> Bazel Settings` and select the location of your Bazel binary.

 ## Usage